davea42/libdwarf-code/CODINGSTYLE.md

     };

-Having both CamelCase in names and _ in the names is perhaps unusual, but it's been that way in the libdwarf source a very long time, so we sitck with it in most cases.
+Having both CamelCase in names and _ in the names used by the library is perhaps unusual, but it's been that way in the libdwarf source since the library was first written. so we sitck with it in most cases.

 Never use a space before a function-call left parenthesis or a macro-call left parenthesis.

-Don't eliminate newlines just because things would still fit on one line.
-This breaks the expected visual structure of the code making it much harder to read and understand:
+Don't eliminate newlines just because things would still fit on one line if it breaks the expected visual structure of the code making it harder to read and understand:

-    ();	/* Yuck! */

 Eliminate trailing whitespace on any line.
 Also, avoid putting initial or final blank lines into any file, and never use multiple blank lines instead of a single blank line.
+The trimtrailing program in the libdwarf-dicheck project will fix such issues.

-Use dicheck (see above) to find trailing whitespace and indentation inconsistencies.
+Use dicheck tools below to find trailing whitespace and indentation inconsistencies.

 You might find the git-stripspace utility helpful which